sandeepraju/sanchaara.in/_posts/2015-07-30-let-us-go-on-a-road-trip-now.md

 We then started our drive back to bangalore.
 The trip ended with a sumptuous lunch :)

-Tips : Do not miss on the fresh grapes and jackfruits sold by the locals in and around Chikballapur :)
+__Tips:__ Do not miss on the fresh grapes and jackfruits sold by the locals in and around Chikballapur :)

-&nbsp;